DunklesArchipel/akeprojects/docs/intro.md

 ## Teaching

-My teaching activities are related to surface science, surface echemistry, electrochemistry and physical chemistry.
-In addition I provide introductory tutorials on RDM (in general and usage of Mediawiki as electronic lab notebook), Python, GIT, etc
+My teaching activities are related to surface science, surface chemistry, electrochemistry and physical chemistry.
+In addition I provide introductory tutorials on RDM (in general and usage of Mediawiki as electronic lab notebook), Python, GIT, etc.

 ## Others